 Tip for handling customer complaints

-Every business has to deal with dissatisfied customers at some point so we’ve got an easy process for handling customer complaints that will boost customer satisfaction and increase customer loyalty.
+Every business has to deal with dissatisfied customers at some point and with COVID causing an increase in frustration for a whole host of reasons, chances are you are going to need an easy process for handling customer complaints that will boost customer satisfaction and increase customer loyalty.

 The best businesses have strategies in place for dealing with customer complaints and turn dissatisfied customers into not only satisfied customers but also advocates for their business.